bparanj/crystal/programming/iac/docs/provisioner/terraform-static-ip.md

 }
 ```

-After creating your AMI with Packer, replace `"ami-123456"` with the actual AMI ID you receive.
+After creating your AMI with Packer, replace `"ami-123456"` with the  AMI ID you receive.
 This Terraform configuration will create an EC2 instance from your custom AMI and associate an Elastic IP with it.

 ### Key Takeaways